 When applicants are admitted to a program leading to a certificate, master’s or doctoral degree, they are said to be in “degree status.”
 This designation is made after the department and the Graduate School have accepted an application.
 Students are eligible for tuition scholarships, graduate assistantships and fellowships, as available.

-In order to be considered for admission to degree status, all applicants are required to submit an application, the application fee, certified copies of transcripts, and other information as requested by the department.
+In order to be considered for admission to degree status, all applicants are required to submit an application, the application fee, copies of all college-university transcripts except those from Marquette University, and other information as requested by the department.
+Upon admission, final official transcripts from all previously attended colleges/universities (except Marquette) must be submitted to the Graduate School within the first five weeks of the term of admission, or a hold preventing registration for future terms will be placed on the student’s record.

 This status designates any student taking graduate-level classes who is not seeking a certificate, a master’s degree, or a doctoral degree.
 Non-degree students are not eligible to receive financial aid from the Graduate School except for Catholic Schools Personnel Scholarships and the Milwaukee Area Teachers Scholarships.
 Non-degree students are typically not eligible to receive federally subsidized loans and should contact the Office of Student Financial Aid for exceptions.

-All non-degree applicants are required to submit an application, the application fee, and certified copies of transcripts.
+All non-degree applicants are required to submit an application, the application fee, and copies of all college-university transcripts except those from Marquette University.
+Upon admission, final official transcripts from all previously attended colleges/universities (except Marquette) must be submitted to the Graduate School within the first five weeks of the term of admission, or a hold preventing registration for future terms will be placed on the student’s record.
 Non-degree applicants seeking admission to degree status must meet the same admission standards as other applicants to a degree program.

 Completion of any number of non-degree credits does not guarantee acceptance into a degree program, and, if a non-degree student is subsequently admitted to a degree program, there is no guarantee that credits earned while in non-degree status will count toward the degree.
 Most degree programs accept between 9 and 15 transfer credits, depending on the number of credits needed for the degree (see Transfer of Credit).
 Non-degree students will not be permitted to take more than 9 credits until they certify in writing that they are aware of the policies and limits regarding the transfer of credits into the degree program.